Ordo Templi Orientis · Gnostic Catholic Church · Ecclesia Gnostica Catholica · Androgyne + Gynandria

 Here three works of further use may be mentioned:

 • I.W.
-Lloyd: Die Methode Karezza oder Magnetation (Die Kunst der ehelichen Liebe Der Liebende is ein Künstler des Gefühls) [‘The Karezza Method or Magnetation (The Art of Married Love.
-The Lover is an enotional artist)’] Amers Fort (Holland) Publ. by Veen-Verlag (80 pages).
+Lloyd: Die Methode Karezza oder Magnetation (Die Kunst der ehelichen Liebe.
+Der Liebende ist ein Künstler des Gefühls) [‘The Karezza Method or Magnetation (The Art of Married Love.
+The Lover is an artist of feeling)’] Amers Fort (Holland) Publ. by Veen-Verlag (80 pages).

 • Alice Stockham M.D., and H.B.
 Fischer: Die Brautehe [‘Bridal Marriage’] Leipzig, successors to E. Fischer.

-Further, as the two bodies rest chest to chest, so will the nerve-centres in the chest newly-created through breathing-exercises come close together, and thus provide uncommon encouragement to a mutual spiritual androgynity.
+Further, as the two bodies rest chest to chest, so will the nerve-centres in the chest newly-created through breathing-exercises come close together, and thus provide uncommon encouragement to a mutual spiritual androgyny.

 As the human soul resides in the blood, so the adjacent body-parts of the marriage-partner will succeed in the aim of balancing polarities from the androgynous point of view.

-Do not forget: woman was divided off from the androgyne, whence she derived Beauty as a substitute for the man’s retained seed.
-As Eve she yearned for the material, for the earth, and the man followed her, seduced by her beauty.
-Then the woman too, was enchanted by the virile spirit of the man who was homesick for the paradise of the Pleroma.
+Do not forget: woman was broken out of the androgyne, receiving beauty as a substitute for the seed that remained with the man.
+As Eve she pressed toward matter, toward the earth, and the man followed her, carried away by her beauty.
+Let woman now, therefore, carried away by the male spirit, follow the homesick man back again into the paradise of the Pleroma.

 One may still hear the same voice today: we are called homewards…

-The woman also serves the man’s energies, namely by her relieving him of small everyday concerns, while he likewise reciprocates by taking on the bigger issues; her rewards from the Gnostic marriage are greater than her reward for her duties.
+The woman should therefore serve the man according to her powers, especially by relieving him of the small cares of everyday life, since he must already struggle sufficiently with the great cares; and through Gnostic marriage she will be richly rewarded for her service.
 (The woman being harmonious and not of an opposite pole, in the sense of the next chapter!)

-We may remark here that the conduct of a Gnostic marriage as we intend it, is a test of whether one may rely on other dedicated people; Hans Blüher’s Primären [‘Primaries’] mentions something of this (especially the aristocracy of Jesus of Nazareth).
-One cannot think that he revealed too much there, nor yet enough!
-Those who cannot retain their seed for themselves, either through begetting or wasting it on whatever pleasure, are the Secondaries, the petit-bourgeois etc., those who trust heaven to the angels and leave the rest to the sparrows—such persons must labour long here in the iron slavery of the lower Demiurges until they have reckoned up all thieir guilt.
+We would note here that the conduct of Gnostic marriage, as we have indicated it, is already a test of whether one may count oneself among the called — those who would correspond to Hans Blüher’s Primären [‘Primaries’] (cf. Die Aristie des Jesus von Nazareth).
+One should not imagine that there are very many of them, not even many.
+Those who cannot keep their seed to themselves, who must use it for begetting or waste it for pleasures of whatever kind, are the Secondaries, the petit-bourgeois, and so forth; they may safely leave heaven to the angels and the sparrows, and must labour here in the iron bondage of the lower Demiurge until they have paid all that they owe.

 But any Primary will never taste death, whether terrestrial or astral; as Pneumatikoi, as spiritualised beings, they will continue to speed towards their eternal home of light, the Pleroma. —